awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

-# Identifying speakers \(diarization\)<a name="diarization"></a>
+# Partitioning speakers \(diarization\)<a name="diarization"></a>

-To identify different speakers in Amazon Transcribe, use *speaker diarization*\.
+To partition the text from different speakers in Amazon Transcribe, use *speaker diarization*\.
 When you enable speaker diarization, Amazon Transcribe labels each speaker utterance\.
 You enable speaker diarization by using the batch transcription or real\-time streaming APIs, or the AWS Management Console\.

-## Identifying speakers in audio<a name="diarization-batch"></a>
+## Partitioning speakers in audio<a name="diarization-batch"></a>

 You can enable speaker diarization in a batch transcription job using either the [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) API or the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.